Heroes – The Exhibition at Getty Images Gallery

 Heroes - The Exhibition

-Heroes – The Exhibition explores The SSE Arena, Wembley’s history as the world-renowned home of music and live entertainment.
+Heroes – The Exhibition explored The SSE Arena, Wembley’s history as the world-renowned home of music and live entertainment.

-Sourced from the world-renowned Getty Images’ archival and contemporary libraries, it will feature over 100 photographs of artists at London’s iconic music and live entertainment venue.
+Sourced from the world-renowned Getty Images’ archival and contemporary libraries, it featured over 100 photographs of artists at London’s iconic music and live entertainment venue.
 From The Beatles and The Rolling Stones in the 1960s, to present day chart-toppers Kendrick Lamar, Queens of the Stone Age and The Prodigy.
-The exhibition will showcase The SSE Arena, Wembley’s rich history and the many famous artists who have graced its stage.
+The exhibition showcased The SSE Arena, Wembley’s rich history and the many famous artists who have graced its stage.

-Presented in a variety of formats, Heroes – The Exhibition will present the venue’s musical history in a relaxed format enabling music fans to experience concerts in a more in-depth and engaging way.
-All photography is available to buy from Getty Images Gallery.
+Presented in a variety of formats, Heroes – The Exhibition showed the venue’s musical history in a relaxed format enabling music fans to experience concerts in a more in-depth and engaging way.
+Post-exhibition, all photography is still available to buy from Getty Images Gallery.